davidben/x509-policy-graph/draft-davidben-x509-policy-graph.md

 This graph's size is bounded linearly by the total number of certificate policies ({{Section 4.2.1.4 of RFC5280}}) and policy mappings ({{Section 4.2.1.5 of RFC5280}}).
-It represents the same information as the policy tree.
-The policy tree is the tree of all possibles from the root to a leaf in the policy graph.
+The policy tree from {{RFC5280}} is the tree of all paths from the root to a leaf in the policy graph, so no information is lost in the graph representation.

-Implementations of X.509 SHOULD implement a policy graph structure, as described in {{updates}}, instead of a policy tree.
+Implementations of X.509 SHOULD implement a policy graph structure instead of a policy tree.

 ## Verification outputs {#outputs}

-{{Section 6.1.6 of RFC5280}} describes the entire "valid_policy_tree" value as an output of the verification process.
+{{Section 6.1.6 of RFC5280}} describes the entire `valid_policy_tree` structure as an output of the verification process.
 Section 12.2 of {{X.509}} instead only outputs the authorities-constrained policies, the user-constrained policies, and their associated qualifiers.

 An implementation which outputs the entire tree may be unable switch the format to a more efficient one, as described in {{policy-graph}}.
-X.509 implementations SHOULD NOT output the entire "valid_policy_tree" structure and instead SHOULD limit output to just the set of authorities-constrained and/or user-constrained policies, as described in {{X.509}}.
+X.509 implementations SHOULD NOT output the entire `valid_policy_tree` structure and instead SHOULD limit output to just the set of authorities-constrained and/or user-constrained policies, as described in {{X.509}}.
 X.509 implementations are additionally RECOMMENDED to omit policy qualifiers from the output, as this simplifies the